How to Lower your Website’s Bounce Rate

 HOW TO CHECK YOUR READERS’ HABITS

-Through Google Analytics I can see that the average time spent on my articles is under a minute.
+Through Google Analytics, I can see that the average time spent on my articles is just over a minute.
 Unless there are some insane speed-readers out there, that is NOT enough time to read all the precious information I pack into an article.

-If you have Google Analytics set up for your website, follow these steps to find out the average time visitors are on one of your articles:
+If you have Google Analytics set up for your website, look up the average time visitors spend on your website.

 This information can be useful for helping you tweak your articles or to determine how long you delay your pop-ups from appearing.

-If your page is full of text but readers are on there for a very short period of time, it means you’re not doing a good job of grabbing their attention.
+If your page is full of text but readers are on there for a very short period, it means you’re not doing a good job of grabbing their attention.
 You need to either follow the advice in this article to highlight the important points or tweak your information to provide more value.

 Tweak and test a couple of pages on your website while keeping an eye on your analytics.
 If times increase and bounce rates go down, you’re doing a good job.